-Rocket hits site of foreign oil firms in Iraq's Basra, two hurt
+Rocket hits site of foreign oil firms in Iraq's Basra, three hurt

 Both sides say they do not want war, but analysts warn such incidents could escalate violence in the region.

-Reporting by Aref Mohammed; Writing by John Davison and Ahmed Rasheed; Editing by Clarence Fernandez
+Reporting by Aref Mohammed; Writing by John Davison and Ahmed Rasheed; Editing by Clarence Fernandez and Jan Harvey